MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/setup-recommended-alert-rules.md

     :::image type="content" source="media/setup-recommended-alert-rules/set-up-recommended-alert-rules-pane.png" alt-text="Screenshot of the Set up recommended alert rules pane with a list of recommended alert rules for your cluster." lightbox="media/setup-recommended-alert-rules/set-up-recommended-alert-rules-pane.png":::

 1. Expand each of the alert rules to see its details.
 By default, the severity for each is **Informational**.
 You can change it to another severity, such as **Error**.
-Change the recommended threshold if required.
+You can also change the recommended threshold if required.

     :::image type="content" source="media/setup-recommended-alert-rules/set-up-recommended-alert-rules-expanded.png" alt-text="Screenshot of an expanded recommended alert rule." lightbox="media/setup-recommended-alert-rules/set-up-recommended-alert-rules-expanded.png":::